Gnani-Codes/MetaGeek-internAssignment/README.md

  (1) Backend consists of server.js where i have created a server using express and it alos consists "blogApplication.db" file which was queried to
   contain the data in SQL.
  To run the initiate the server, direct to /Backend and type nodemon server.js. server will be launched.
- It also has server.http file to test the APIs created.
+ It also contains server.http file to test the APIs created.
  The server listens to "http://localhost:5000/".

  (2) Frontend consists of react code for the website, i have intigrated both the frontend and backend using  "concurently" module.